Lehigh County

 She said she smelled smoke as she went down the steps from the second-floor apartment she just moved into last week.

-The American Red Cross was helping several residents who were unable to get back into their homes by late Friday morning.
+Residents wouldn't be allowed be into about 10 or so units, the Red Cross said.
+The Red Cross was helping those residents who were unable to get back into their homes by late Friday morning.

 Firefighters and equipment remained on scene hours after the fire began.
 Some people could be seen milling outside on a chilly morning.